DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
     We cannot guarantee a quick answer on GitHub.
-    If you own an active DevExtreme license, feel free to contact us in the Support Center (https://www.devexpress.com/ask) to receive an answer shortly.
+    If you have an active DevExtreme license, contact us in the Support Center (https://www.devexpress.com/ask) for a quicker response.
 -->

 <!--